 The Clubhouse has fulfilled many roles in its history.
 High school basketball, wartime bandage rolling, huckleberry festivals, fund-raisers, basket socials, Sunday schools and funerals along with highly popular dances and community theater events kept the LIC true to its founders’ goals.

-Longbranch is a community that can use some betterment.
+Longbranch is a community, not unlike many other communities, that can use some betterment.
 On an isolated and naturally beautiful peninsula, lifestyles split in two strata: sprawling vacation beach homes and affluent retirees vs. back road cabins, mobile homes, and children who receive their only nutrition from meals at school.
-Bridging the disparity is a vital interest of the LIC, and through the years it has sponsored food drives, blanket drives, reading programs, direct and indirect support of children’s learning and enhancement programs through individual scholarships to deserving local high school graduates, block scholarships to Evergreen Elementary School’s science/ecology Outdoor Education Camp held each spring.
+Bridging the disparity is a vital interest of the LIC, and through the years it has sponsored food drives, blanket drives, reading programs, direct and indirect support of children’s learning and enhancement programs through individual scholarships to deserving local high school graduates and block scholarships to Evergreen Elementary School’s science/ecology Outdoor Education Camp held each spring.

 Longbranch’s Tie to the Water

 Located at the south end of heavily forested Key Peninsula, early settlers reached the outside world by boat.
 Roads were non-existent, Indian trails skirting ravines and swamps were slow and treacherous.
 Until the roads were improved, concurrent with development of the automobile, travel was by foot or by boat – rowboat, canoe, sailboat or steamer.